vbach/TidyChores/.github/ISSUE_TEMPLATE/milestone--back-end-i.md

 During this milestone, I will be working on creating my migrations, models, seed data, validation, and CRUD.

 ###  Models:
-[add list of all models and their properties with data types and validation (minimum of 6)]

 1. Parent
   - id (uuid, uuidV4)